Cranwich Camp

-Cranwich Camp is a 13.1 ha biological Site of Special Scientific Interest north-west of Thetford in Norfolk.
+Cranwich Camp is a 13.1 ha biological Site of Special Scientific Interest (SSSI) north-west of Thetford in Norfolk, England.
 It is part of the Breckland Special Area of Conservation and Special Protection Area.
+The boundaries of Cranwich Camp SSSI are contiguous with the boundaries of Breckland Forest SSSI.

 This former army camp in the Breckland is now grassland, and it has a high value both entomologically and botanically.
 It has four Red Data Book insects and three Red Data Book plants.
 Rabbits help to maintain the diverse flora and disturbed ground.
+Insect species recorded in this protected area include Tawny Wave moth, Marbled Clover moth and the beetles Odontaeus armiger and Diastictus vulneratus.

 The site is open to the public.
+Part of the land area designated as Cranwich Camp SSSI is owned by the Forestry Commission.